-- (+) If the estimated Total Contract Value is in excess of the value thresholds for Works, Supplies or Services, above which the Public Contracts Regulations 2015 apply, the required number of Tenders determined by the Regulations must be applied. - (@) Includes any in-house Tenders submitted. - (#) Spending Control Officer means the person who is the named person responsible for the budget heading under which payments for the contract will be made, and is responsible for all aspects of the procurement process for a Contract and for complying with these Procurement Rules.
+- () Local suppliers are defined as having a headquarters in the Epping Forest District. - (+) If the estimated Total Contract Value is in excess of the value thresholds for Works, Supplies or Services, above which the Public Contracts Regulations 2015 apply, the required number of Tenders determined by the Regulations must be applied. - (@) Includes any in-house Tenders submitted. - (#) Budget Holder means the person who is the named person responsible for the budget heading under which payments for the contract will be made and is responsible for all aspects of the procurement process for a Contract and for complying with these Procurement Rules.